BenNoxXD/PI-UMTX-Host/README.md

 # PI-UMTX-Host
-Host the UMTX PS5 Exploit on a Raspberry Pi or an any Debian based OS
+Host the UMTX PS5 Exploit on a Raspberry Pi or an any Debian based OS with your custom config

 ## Install: